-Maybe you’re tired and you needed a power nap.
+Maybe you’re tired and exhausted, and you needed a power nap.
 Maybe you’re stressed and you needed a walk in the park.
-Or maybe you’ve too many things in your head making you difficult to focus and you need to procrastinate and come back later.
+Or maybe you’ve got too many things in your head making it difficult to focus and you need to procrastinate and come back later.

 Whatever your case, procrastination can sometimes be a good solution when you need more energy or when you find it hard to focus.

 3. Procrastination can improve your productivity to a certain extent

 Is it true that procrastination can make you more productive?
 Well, it depends on your personality and how well you can handle the stress.

 Sometimes, waiting until the last minute to do a task helps you focus better because you are rushing to meet a deadline.